 A liveable city

-the Most Liveable Cityin the Economist Intelligence Unit Global Liveability Index, outranking Vienna, Vancouver, Toronto and Sydney.
-This follows the number one rating consecutively since 2011.
+Most Liveable City in the Economist Intelligence Unit Global Liveability Index.
 Melbourne boasts outstanding scores for education, healthcare, culture and environment and infrastructure.
 Cities are scored on political and social stability, crime rates and access to quality health care.
 The survey also measures the diversity and standard of cultural events, the natural environment, education (school and university) and the standard of infrastructure, including public transport.

 Melbourne has consistently ranked in the top ten cities in the Global Liveability Index list, a testament to the quality of life offered to locals and visitors alike.
 Our city is a hub of activity, offering something for everyone.
 Whether you’re walking through the skyscrapers in the central business district, enjoying a picnic in one of our many parks and gardens or devouring yumcha in Chinatown, Melbourne is undoubtedly an amazing place to live, study, work or play in!